-Prerequisite: PED 3240
+Prerequisite or corequisite: PED 3240; EDU 2510

 This course is designed for students who recently declared a major in OR is considering physical education teaching licensure.
 Throughout the course, students will engage in meaningful activities and necessary instruction to become better prepared for future PED core classes, as well as a professional career in a physical activity setting.
 Emphasis is placed on classroom management, strategies, state and national standards, organizational skills task presentation and content development.